MichaelLarocca/blog-michael-jude-larocca/posts/2021/02-21/CreateAScrimbaScreencast.md

 After creating your slides, you need to publish your slides to the web.

-to publish your slides to the web, select "**File, Publish to the web**."
+To publish your slides to the web, select "**File, Publish to the web**."

 ![Publish to the web](img/02-01-21/Import-Google-Slides-05.png)